TakingItCasual/easymc/docs/costs.rst

 Elastic IP Address Costs
 ------------------------

-Elastic IP addresses are free when attached to a running instance.
+Elastic IP addresses (EIPs) are free when attached to a running instance.
 Otherwise, you are billed $0.005 an hour for each address (in all AWS regions).
-This means you will be billed for your addresses whenever your servers aren't running.
+This means you will be billed for your addresses whenever your instances aren't running.

 `More specifically`_, you are not billed for an address if all of the following conditions are met: